-White House Reportedly Blocks Press From Columbia Fencing Team White House Visit After Planned Protest
+White House Reportedly Blocks Press From Columbia Fencing Team Visit After Planned Protest

-The White House on Friday reportedly blocked the White House press from covering the president’s meeting with the Columbia University fencing team after it was reported that members of the team planned to confront President Donald Trump during their visit.
+The White House on Friday reportedly blocked the White House press from covering the president’s meeting with the Columbia University fencing team after it was reported that members of the team planned to confront him during their visit.

-The news came Friday in a tweet from Washington Post reporter David Nakamura.
+The news came Friday in a tweet from The Washington Post reporter David Nakamura.

-“The WH appears to have blocked press pool from covering Trump’s photo op with @columbiafencingafter initially saying a “supplemental pool” would be let in,” Nakamura tweeted just before noon Friday.
+“The WH appears to have blocked press pool from covering Trump’s photo op with @columbiafencing after initially saying a ‘supplemental pool’ would be let in,” Nakamura tweeted just before noon on Friday.
 “This came after WaPo reported that team members planned to confront Trump over gender issues.”

-As The Washington Post previously reported, the coed fencing team, which in March won the national title for the 16th time, planned to wear matching white lapel pins to their visit to the White House on Frida.
+As The Washington Post previously reported, the coed fencing team, which in March won the national title for the 16th time, planned to wear matching white lapel pins to their visit to the White House on Friday.

 Following the initial invitation to the White House, team members mulled over whether to attend the event at all.
 According to The Washington Post report, some members – about half – of the team wouldn’t be attending the meeting with the president due to scheduling conflicts or political disagreements.